ml-struct-bio/cryodrgn/README.md

 ### 4. Test pose/CTF parameters parsing

 Test that pose and CTF parameters were parsed correctly using the voxel-based backprojection script.
-The goal is to quickly verify that there are no major problems with the extracted values and that the output structure resembles the structure from the consensus reconstruction.
+The goal is to quickly verify that there are no major problems with the extracted values and that the output structure resembles the structure from the consensus reconstruction before beginning training.

 Example usage: